room1805/NeurIPS2024/README.md

 1. Random Representations Outperform Online Continually Learned Representations
 2. BLEnD: A Benchmark for LLMs on Everyday Knowledge in Diverse Cultures and Languages (Alice Oh)
+3. Mission Impossible: A Statistical Perspective on Jailbreaking LLMs
+4. Iteration Head: A Mechanistic Study of Chain-of-Thought
+5. The Evolution of Statistical Induction Heads: In-Context Learning Markov Chains
+6. SELMA: Learning and Merging Skill-Specific Text-to-Image Experts with Auto-Generated Data